A Dermatologist Guide to Sunscreen

 As a general rule, if sensitivity tends to be a problem for you, consider opting for a formula with mineral filters as these are generally better suited to more sensitive skin types.
 However, there are also plenty of formulas on the market containing chemical filters that are specifically tested on sensitive skin.
 Eucerin, Bioderma and SVR Laboratories are some examples of brands that do this type of tolerance testing.

-Remember: some reactions are allergic in nature so if your problem is persistent or severe, do make sure to discuss this with your doctor who can refer you for patch testing.
+Remember: some reactions are allergic in nature so if your problem is persistent or severe, make sure to discuss this with your doctor who can refer you for patch testing.

 Heliocare’s 360 range is especially unique, as the full range offers broad spectrum protection from UVA/UVB and Visible light rays.
-Their range is great for anyone with hyperpigmentation and they also have mineral , oil free and anti-redness options.
+Their range is great for anyone with hyperpigmentation and they also have mineral, oil-free and anti-redness options.
 We especially love the Advanced Sun Screen Gel SPF 50.

 The texture of the Daily Defense Face Mousse is not only fun but purposeful.
 Every bottle outlines how much mousse to apply, which is great for knowing you're using enough to be fully protected.
 The texture is lightweight, invisible on the skin and sinks into the skin rapidly.
 Although quick drying, I always feel very hydrated, and it is another great base for makeup.